 Phil, you’re a treasure.

-Finally, a few shiny stars delivered to the hottest teams in baseball:
+Finally, here are a few shiny gold stars delivered to the hottest teams in baseball:

 - New York Yankees – Forty games above.
 500 and a three game edge on Houston for the AL’s best record